calintamas/react-native-cachemere/README.md

 ```js
 await Cache.clearExpired()
 ```
 Remove all expired cache.
-Can be called at app startup to ensure a declutered Storage.
+Can be called at app startup to ensure a decluttered Storage.